Meat Section Of A Grocery Store

 The Importance of Proper Handling and Storage

 Ground meat and poultry are more susceptible to bacterial growth than whole cuts of meat and should be used within one to two days of purchase.
 Whole cuts of meat can be stored in the refrigerator for three to five days.
-For longer storage, meat can be frozen at 0°F (-18°C) or below.
+Still, for longer storage, meat can be frozen at 0°F (-18°C) or below.
 Properly frozen meat can maintain its quality for several months.

 When thawing frozen meat, it's best to do so in the refrigerator, in cold water, or in the microwave.
 Thawing meat at room temperature is not recommended, as it can promote bacterial growth.
 Once thawed, meat should be cooked promptly.